The Role of Dwarvish in D&D 5e: How Language Shapes the Game

 In addition to Dwarvish, there are many other languages in D&D 5e that are spoken by different races and creatures.
 Some of the other common languages include Common (which is spoken by humans and many other races), Elvish (spoken by elves), and Draconic (spoken by dragons).

 In the context of D&D 5e, languages play an important role in roleplaying and worldbuilding.
 Knowing a particular language can allow a player character to communicate with other characters who speak that language, which can open up new opportunities for diplomacy, information gathering, and exploration.

-Dwarven is taken into account the ancestor language of Common, which is actually an offshoot with much-mimicked vocabulary and therefore the same orthography.
-In itself, a creoles-type inheritor of two ancient Dwarven languages, Dvaar Tunngr and Khazudul, with influences from Ancient Elven and Katarious (as well as modern language borrowed from Common and a couple of words from Kheprerven).
+Dwarven 5e is taken into account as the ancestor 5e language of Common, which is actually an offshoot with much-mimicked vocabulary and therefore the same orthography.
+In itself, a creoles-type inheritor of two ancient Dwarven languages, Dvaar Tunngr, and Khazudul, with influences from Ancient Elven and Katarious (as well as modern language borrowed from Common and a couple of words from Kheprerven).
 Even though modern dwarven has made most of its words uniform, following standard patterns, one main trace of the 2 original separate languages remainder, in nouns.

-Basically, this dwarvish or the dwarven was the name for the name of the languages which is employed by the dwarves.
+Basically, this dwarvish or the dwarven was the name for the name of languages which is employed by the dwarves.
 Actually, the dwarves called their own language dethek, but most of the opposite races used this term which is vital to the runic alphabet during which this language was written.

-Even though a verbally dying language by 1400DR dwarvish was still found everywhere the Faerûn inscribed into the weapons, buildings and also the paranormal items.
+Even though a verbally dying language by 1400DR dwarvish was still found everywhere the Faerûn inscribed into the weapons, buildings, and also the paranormal items.